 The main archeological sites include the Library of Celsus, the Temple of Artemis and the amphitheatres.
 At the entrance you can pick up a map, and there is signage throughout, so you could give yourself a self-guided tour through Ephesus.
 However, you can arrange a tour through a local tour company in town, or book on a tour with GetYourGuide advance:

 This spectacular natural wonder is unusual and distinctly different to anything else in Turkey.
-I’d highly recommend including a visit to Pamukkale on any length Turkey itinerary.
+I’d highly recommend including a visit to Pamukkale on any Turkey itinerary.
 Not only can you submerge yourself in these pools, but you also explore Hierapolis at the top.
-Here are some more fantastic ancient ruins, perhaps in some ways, even more spectacular than Ephesus and definitely more overlooked.
+Here are some more fantastic ancient ruins, which are perhaps even more spectacular than Ephesus – and definitely more overlooked.

-A day trip to Pamukkale does require a bit of pre-planning.
-If you can arrive before the day tripper crowds arrive, it’ll be a much better experience and you can enjoy an hour or more of the pools to yourself.
+However, a day trip to natural wonder of Pamukkale does require a bit of pre-planning.
+It’s almost essential to try and arrive before the day tripper crowds arrive.
+It’ll make for a much better experience and you can enjoy an hour or more of the pools to yourself.

 Where to stay in Pamukkale

-If you choose for the convenience of an overnight stay in Pamukkale, there are several hotels to pick from.
+If you choose for the convenience of an overnight stay in Pamukkale, there are several mid-range hotels to pick from.
 I stayed at the Melrose House Hotel which was the perfect base from which to explore Pamukkale.
 You can check rates for this great hotel here.
-If you’re looking for something a little more fancy, you could choose Doğa Thermal Health & Spa or Richmond Pamukkale Thermal, both of which would be considered the best luxury hotels in Pamukkale.

 Sailing the Turquoise Coast

-Sailing the Turquoise coast is a magical way to spend a holiday in this beautiful country and if you can include it in your Turkey itinerary, you wouldn’t regret it.
+Sailing along the Turquoise coast is a magical way to spend time in this beautiful country.
+If you can include a gulet cruise in your Turkey itinerary, you definitely not regret it.
 The stunning coastline is lined with deep emerald green pine forests, craggy rock faces, charming Turkish villages and fascinating history.
 It is also where you can go paragliding above Ölüdeniz.

-Spending a few nights on board a traditional wooden gulet cruise boat is a fantastic and authentic way to sail the coastline.
-They tend to sail between Fethiye and a town near Antalya called Olympos.
-I departed from Fethiye for my gulet sailing trip, and although I wouldn’t choose to return to Fethiye (over commercialised and definitely not quaint), it was meant the trip finished in Olympos which has unique treehouse accommodation dotted through the town.
+Spending a few nights on board a traditional Turkish wooden gulet cruise boat is a fantastic and authentic way to sail the coastline.
+The gulet boats tend to sail between Fethiye and a town near Antalya called Olympos.
+I departed from Fethiye for my gulet sailing trip.

 There are plenty of local companies to pick from for your sailing trip in Turkey.
-I would definitely recommend Alaturka Cruises who I found online in advance of my visit.
-The boat was great, the team fantastic and their their email support before the gulet departed was brilliant.
+I would definitely recommend local company Alaturka Cruises who I found online in advance of my visit.
+The gulet boat was great, the team fantastic and their email support before the gulet departed was brilliant.

 I’ve written a much longer and extensive guide to sailing the Turquoise Coast in Turkey here.
 I’ve covered everything you’d need to know including when to go, how to get to the departure points, what to take on the sailing trip and what to do in each of the ports.

-A must visit destination in any Turkey itinerary, Istanbul offers a mesmerising experience from its Grand Bazaar, one of the biggest indoor markets in the world, to the fascinating Hagia Sofia, a religious structure that has been used by Christians and Muslims through time.
+An absolute must visit destination in any 2 week Turkey itinerary, Istanbul offers a mesmerising experience.
+From its Grand Bazaar, one of the biggest indoor markets in the world, to the fascinating Hagia Sofia, a religious structure that has been used by Christians and Muslims through time.